 An independent is someone who does not belong to a political party.
 An independent can be elected to either the House of Representatives or to the Senate just like candidates from political parties.

 Independent and minor party representatives are often called ‘crossbenchers’.
-This is because they usually sit in the A group of seats in the middle of Parliament, between the seating sections of the government on one side and the opposition on the other.crossbench.
+This is because they usually sit in the A group of seats in the middle of parliament, between the seating sections of the government on one side and the opposition on the other.crossbench

 Why are minor parties and independents important?

-- They sometimes hold the ‘balance of power’ when a matter is being voted on in Parliament.
+2. They sometimes hold the ‘balance of power’ when a matter is being voted on in Parliament.
 This is what happens when the opposition does not support a bill so the government needs some or all of the crossbenchers’ votes to pass it (normally when there’s a minority government).
 The federal government will likely negotiate with them to try and get their support.
-When crossbenchers holds the balance of power, their vote can be the deciding factor on whether a bill is passed or rejected.
+When crossbenchers hold the balance of power, their vote can be the deciding factor on whether a bill is passed or rejected.

 1. What is an electorate?